 - a.
 The City of Lancaster General Plan identifies five scenic areas in the City and immediately surrounding area (LMEA Figure 12.0-1).
-Views of these scenic areas are not generally visible from the project site or the immediately surrounding roadways.
-The proposed project would consist of the subdivision of 40 single-family residential lots and would be similar to the existing single-family homes surrounding the project site.
-With implementation of the proposed project, the views would not change because the construction of the project would have similar heights as the existing homes.
-Therefore, no impact would occur. - b.
+View of these scenic areas are generally visible from the project site and of the immediately surrounding roadways.
+The proposed project would consist of the subdivision of 15 single-family residential lots and would be similar to the existing single-family homes surrounding the project site.
+With implementation of the proposed project, the existing views would not change and no impacts would occur. - b.
 The project site is not located along any designated State Scenic Highways.
 There are no State designated scenic routes or highways within the City of Lancaster.
-Additionally, there are no rock outcroppings or buildings on the project site.
-Roadways designated by the City's Master Environmental Assessment as a local scenic roadway are not within the vicinity of the subject site.
-Joshua trees and California juniper trees are present on the property, but will be removed from the site as part of the proposed project. - c.
-The proposed project is consistent with the zoning code and the General Plan as it pertains to this use and zone.
-The City's Design Guidelines provide the basis to achieve quality design for all development within the City.
-Development of the proposed project would change the visual character of the subject site from vacant land to a residential subdivision of 40 lots.
+Additionally, there are no rock outcroppings or historic buildings on the project site.
+Two elm trees are present on the project site; however, as the project is not located on a scenic highway, no impacts would occur. - c.
+The proposed project is consistent with the zoning code as it pertains to this use and zone.
+Additionally, the City of Lancaster adopted Design Guidelines on December 8, 2009 (updated March 30, 2010).
+These guidelines provide the basis to achieve quality design for all development within the City.
+Development of the proposed project would change the visual character of the project site from vacant land to a residential subdivision of 15 lots.
 The new development would conform to design standards for subdivisions, the intent of the design guidelines, and would be compatible with nearby developments.
-Prior to issuance of building permits for the project, the elevations of the models would be subject to review by the Community Development Director to ensure that the elevations are consistent with the design guidelines and City's vision for the look of the community.
-Therefore, impacts would be less than significant.
+Prior to issuance of building permits for the project, the elevations of the models would be subject to review by the d.

-d.
 Currently, no light is generated on the project site.
-Light generated in the area is primarily from residential lighting, vehicle headlights and streets lights.
-The light generated from the project site would be in the form of motor vehicles, streets lights and residential lighting.
+Light generated in the area is primarily from residential lighting, vehicle headlights and street lights.
+The light generated from the project site would be in the form of motor vehicles, street lights and residential lighting.
 The proposed streetlights within the development would be shielded and focused downward onto the project site.
 Additionally, the proposed development would not produce substantial amounts of glare as the development would be constructed primarily from non-reflective materials.
 Therefore, impacts would be less than significant.